The Best Adrenal Fatigue Supplements + How to use them

 Exercise, whether you realize it or not, does cause stress to the body which can result in an increase in cortisol.

-Because so many people deal with weight issues, and because the conventional approach is to simply exercise more, many people consequently now have issues with cortisol because of over-exercising.
+Because so many people deal with weight issues, and because the conventional approach is simply to exercise more, many people consequently now have issues with cortisol because of over-exercising.

 If you are exercising 4-5x per week (especially if this exercise is high intensity) you may be paradoxically causing more fatigue to your body.